So it didn’t surprise me when my daughter asked to make BIG meatballs.

 Ground Beef… Or….

-I used two pounds of grass-fed ground beef (that I got FOR FREE from Butcher Box.
-See my note below.)
+I used two pounds of grass-fed ground beef (that I got from Butcher Box.)
 You can easily mix/match with whatever ground meat you have and/or love… veal, pork, venison, turkey, and chicken would all be good options.

 It is important that you use meat that has some fat on it for flavor, so I recommend subbing just one pound of ground beef for a super lean meat.
 Otherwise your giant Italian meatballs might come out dry, and that’s no fun.

 I added quite a bit of finely chopped spinach to these meatballs because, why not?
 You could probably add other vegetables, like grated carrot, onion, celery, mushrooms…